 My appearance with Anthony Armoré conducting the Yaquina Chamber Orchestra in Newport, Oregon was under the auspices of the Ernest Bloch Music Festival, an annual symposium for composers, scholars and performers.
 The actual clip, here, is from the second half of the first movement.
 Part 1 can be heard on YouTube.

 Lyricism at its very best!
-Chopin wrote one hit melody after another in this alluring, but difficult concerto.
+Chopin wrote one hit melody after another in this intriguing, but difficult concerto.

 Domenico Scarlatti (1685-1757) although Italian by birth, spent most of his life in the royal courts of Portugal and Spain.
 He shares the same birth year with two other famous Baroque composers, namely J.S.
 Bach and George Frederick Handel.
 Writing exclusively for the harpsichord, Scarlatti's entire corpus of works centers on the hundreds of sonatas and esercizi (studies) for that instrument.
-The Sonatas in D Minor (L. 366) and E Major (L. 23) are two excerpts out of a vast collection of pieces under the same title (well more than 500 in number).
-They were written while serving as court musician to Maria Barbara of Spain; she was one of his students.
+The Sonatas in D Minor (L. 366) and E Major (L. 23) are two sonatas out of a vast collection of pieces under the same title (well more than 500 in number).
+They were written while serving as court musician to Maria Barbara of Spain who happened to be one of his students.

 Here I played these two SONATAS as part of a recital, benefiting one of the local arts councils in Newport, Oregon.

 This miniature waltz is the perfect encore piece.

 Frederic Chopin (1810-1849) was a composer who wrote in many different styles and was able to convey the folkloristic essence of his homeland, Poland.
 Though the WALTZ is not Polish in nature, he, nevertheless, had a charming way of developing the character of this dance form.